harvard-edtech/caccl-deploy/README.md

 First the required values.

-`infraStackName` - this tells `caccl-deploy` what set of shared infrastructure resources your app will be deployed into.
+`infraStackName` (string) - this tells `caccl-deploy` what set of shared infrastructure resources your app will be deployed into.
 For this setting you just want the string value of the CloudFormation stack name.
 The companion project, [dce-ecs-infra](https://github.com/harvard-edtech/dce-ecs-infra) is what we use to build out that infrastructure.

-`appImage` - this tells `caccl-deploy` where to find your app's Docker image.
+`appImage` (string) - this tells `caccl-deploy` where to find your app's Docker image.
 This value should be the ARN of an ECR repo plus an image tag.
 It's also possible to use a DockerHub name:tag combo, but some of the `caccl-deploy` subcommands (`release` for example) are not compatible with that use.

-`certificateArn` - one of the components of the app provisioning that `caccl-deploy` creates is a Application Load Balancer.
+`certificateArn` (string) - one of the components of the app provisioning that `caccl-deploy` creates is a Application Load Balancer.
 You will need to create (or import) an ACM certificate so that it can be attached to the load balancer.
 This value should be the full ARN of that certfiicate.

 Now the optional stuff.

-`firewallSgId` - set this to import/re-use an existing security group that will be applied to the load balancer and bastion host.
-See "Secruity" below.
+`firewallSgId` (string) - set this to import/re-use an existing security group that will be applied to the load balancer and bastion host.
+See "Security" below.

-`appEnvironment` - a set of key value pairs that will be injected into your app's runtime container environment.
+`appEnvironment` ({ [string]: string }) - a set of key value pairs that will be injected into your app's runtime container environment.
 You'll probably have some of these.
 Note that the actual values of these are always stored as SecretsManager entries, and your ECS Fargate Task Definition will be created with the ARN values of those secrets. `caccl-deploy` manages the registering/resolving for you, so when you run `caccl-deploy show --app my-app` the output will contain the raw, dereferenced strings.
 You can add the `--keep-secret-arns` flag to see the actual ARN values.

-`notifications.slack` - a slack webhook URL.
+`notifications.slack` (string) - a slack webhook URL.
 If configured this will result in a Lambda function being added to your stack and subscribed to the stack's SNS topic for alert notifications.

-`notifications.email` - an email address for subscribing to the stack's SNS topic for alerts and other notifications.
+`notifications.email` ([string])- an email address for subscribing to the stack's SNS topic for alerts and other notifications.
 This setting also supports a list of addresses, which would be represented as `notifications.email.[0-n]`.
 In other words, the following configuration is also supported:

 ```
 {